 R. David LeButt Award

-Announcing Award Recipient | Dwight Schmidt
+2025 Award Recipient | Dwight Schmidt

 With more than 50 years of experience in the transit packaging industry, Schmidt’s career has been defined by his unwavering commitment to advancing education in packaging design and testing.
 His post-career efforts have focused on supporting packaging education, mentoring students and fundraising efforts, particularly at Michigan State University’s School of Packaging, his alma mater.
 Schmidt’s contributions have also extended nationally, as he has helped shape curricula, research programs and funding initiatives to strengthen packaging education across multiple universities.